 Tim had always imagined he’d become a director or an actor, but while studying English and Drama at the University of Birmingham he became interested in writing.
 Having taken a module taught by the playwrights Mark Ravenhill and Fraser Grace, Tim decided to stay on and do an MPhil in Playwriting Studies.
 During this time he was writing trial scripts for Radio 4’s The Archers and just a few weeks after leaving university he was asked to join the team.
 Fourteen years later he finally dragged himself away from the bucolic lanes and Ambridge and moved to the bright lights of EastEnders’ Albert Square.

-When Tim isn’t writing The Archers (or Ambridge Extra) he also writes for theatre and television.
+When Tim isn’t writing TV or radio he writes for theatre.
 Between 2003 and 2010 he worked extensively with Net Curtains Theatre Company, first becoming an associate writer and then co-artistic director.
 He is now a member of Bold Text Playwrights, a group of professional Midlands-based playwright looking to create new platforms for their work.
 Tim also does the occasional bit of acting, most recently at the Birmingham Rep for their Grass Roots new writing programme.
 In his spare time he keeps himself busy as Deputy Chair of the Writers’ Guild of Great Britain.
-He also sits on the Guild’s Radio Committee, West Midlands Branch Committee and is a member of the West Midlands Screenwriters’ Forum.
+He also sits on the West Midlands Branch Committee and is a member of the West Midlands Screenwriters’ Forum.